nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 The basics of how a narrative works
 ===================================

-The content of a narrative is all within a single Markdown file, and this file contains nextstrain.org URLs from which the interactive visualisations are sourced.
+The content of a narrative is all within a single Markdown file, and this file contains Nextstrain dataset URLs from which the interactive visualisations are sourced.
 We'll introduce the basic functionality via an example Markdown file below, which describes three slides:

 1. The title slide (the section surrounded by ``---`` lines)